Most Famous Places In The World

 The Eiffel Tower, France

-The Eiffel Tower, La Tour Eiffel in French, was the main exhibit of the Paris Exposition of 1889.
-It was constructed to commemorate the centennial of the French Revolution and to demonstrate France's industrial prowess to the world.
-Later on, it became the symbol of the city for these reasons:
+The Eiffel Tower, also known as La Tour Eiffel in French, was the centerpiece of the 1889 Paris Exposition.
+It was built to celebrate the French Revolution's centennial and to showcase France's industrial prowess to the rest of the world.
+It later became the city's sign for the following reasons:

 The Eiffel Tower weighs 10,000 tons.